Preventing Prompt Injection with Type-Directed Privilege Separation: Case Studies

-Our second case study involves a calendar invitation scheduler agent.
-In this scenario, an agent is tasked with scheduling meetings for users with other parties via email.
-The agent acts as a virtual assistant that has access to its principal's email, and to schedule a meeting with another party, exchanges emails with the other party until a suitable time is reached.
-A typical user request might lead to the following trajectory:
+Our second case study analyzes a calendar scheduling agent.
+In this scenario, an agent is tasked with setting up a meeting for a user while accounting for potential schedule conflicts in the user's calendar.
+The agent schedules a meeting by exchanging email with a recipient until a suitable time is reached.
+Essentially, the agent acts as a virtual assistant with access to the user's inbox and personal calendar.
+A typical request might proceed as follows:

-\begin{enumerate} \item \emph{Meeting invitation:} The user decides to schedule a meeting with another party, and sends the request to the agent.
-The user request is assumed to be trusted.
-The agent is also given access to the user's calendar. \item \emph{Email generation:} The agent sends an email to the receiving party asking to schedule a meeting. \item \emph{Email response parsing:} The receiving party responds to the email, and the agent analyzes the email response to determine the next steps.
-This includes sending another email to negotiate a time, or finalizing the meeting if a time has been agreed upon. \item \emph{Meeting finalization:} The agent adds a meeting event to the user's calendar, with the meeting time mutually agreed upon and a summary of any other information conveyed during the exchange (i.e., meeting topic, etc.). \end{enumerate}
+\begin{enumerate} \item \emph{Meeting invitation:} The user decides to schedule a meeting with a recipient and sends a request to the agent.
+We assume that the user request is trusted and that the agent has been given access to the user's calendar. \item \emph{Email generation:} The agent sends an email to the recipient asking to schedule a meeting. \item \emph{Email response parsing:} The recipient responds to the email, and the agent analyzes the email response to determine possible next steps.
+This includes sending another email to negotiate a time, or finalizing the meeting if a time has been agreed upon. \item \emph{Meeting finalization:} The user and recipient continue responding to the email thread until they mutually agree on a meeting time.
+The agent then adds the meeting event to the user's calendar. \end{enumerate}

-A conventionally-designed agent might put the user's instruction, the user's calendar, and the email content all into the same context window to generate a response.
+A conventionally designed agent might place the agent's prompt, the user's calendar, and the email content together in the same context window when generating a response.
 We now sketch a design for such an agent.